Johnny Danvers: Early life

+Danvers was born in Sheffield, Yorkshire, to Charles Dutton Harold (1843-1880) and Elizabeth Ann (née Calow; 1848-1894).
+The family moved to Glasgow when Danvers was young, but had returned to Sheffield by 1881, where he took a job as a he "silver plater".

 Dan Leno

-In 1865, Dan Leno and his brother, Henry, formed a clog dancing double act known as "The Great Little Lenos".
+In 1865 Dan Leno and his brother, Henry, formed a clog dancing double act known as "The Great Little Lenos".
 Although initially successful, the brothers experienced many bouts of unemployment and often busked outside London pubs to make a living.

-Tired of surviving on little or no money, Henry took up a trade in London and was replaced intermittently in the act by the boys' uncle, Johnny Danvers, who was a few weeks older than Leno.
-Leno and Danvers had been close from an early age.
+Tired of surviving on little or no money, Henry took up a trade in London and was replaced intermittently in the act by Danvers, who was the boys' uncle.
+Similar in age, Leno and Danvers had a close relationship.

 Stage career

-In the 1885 pantomime at the Surrey Theatre in London Danvers played Silly Billy in Robinson Crusoe, while during 1886 he and Leno toured the music halls of northern England in a sketch called The Wicklow Wedding or, the Leprechaun's Revels written by Leno's stepfather for which Danvers and Leno helped paint the scenery while Leno helped his mother make the costumes.
+In the 1885 pantomime at the Surrey Theatre, London, Danvers played Silly Billy in Robinson Crusoe; in 1886 he and Leno toured the music halls of northern England in a sketch called The Wicklow Wedding; or, the Leprechaun's Revels, written by Leno's stepfather.
+For the piece, Danvers and Leno helped paint the scenery while Leno helped his mother make the costumes.